pixelrunner/Meraki-ISE-Python-Challenges/Challenge_1/Question.md

 What is the sum of the fuel requirements for all of the modules on your spacecraft when also taking into account the mass of the added fuel?
 (Calculate the fuel requirements for each module separately, then add them all up at the end.)

-Upload your script(s)to github, and relax; safe in the knowledge you now have enough fuel to take off.
+Upload your script(s)to github (don't worry if it's part of the "part 1" script), and relax; safe in the knowledge you now have enough fuel to take off.